Saturday, May 31, 2014

 It works on practical grounds.
 We should consider the Navamsa sign of the Moon for transiting purposes.
 It gives better results than Rasi Moon.

-Great seers of astrology have not revealed each possible aspect of astrology, sometimes they provided only hints to work further for true and honest aspirants.
+Great seers of astrology have not revealed each possible aspect of astrology, sometimes they provide only hints to work further for true and honest aspirants.

-The hint is clear in ‘Deva Keralam’ with the example of the Moon working further on various other points.
+The hint is clear in ‘Deva Keralam’ with the example of the Moon to work further on various other points.

-So we can also determine the Navamsa position of Tithi and Yoga.
-These factors seldom come in use in predictive astrology but are only confined to the calculation of Muhurta.
-Navamsa Tithi and Yoga have a great impact on nativity.
-The Tithes of Yuva and Briddha Varga from Navamsa Tithi and Yoga falling in a benefic Tara from Navamsa yoga are always auspicious and provide better results in the daily life of the native.
+So, we can also determine the Navamsa position of Tithi and Yoga.
+These factors seldom come into use in predictive astrology but are only confined to the calculation of Muhurta.
+The Navamsa Tithi and Yoga have a great impact on nativity.
+The Tithes of Yuva and Briddha Varga from Navamsa Tithi and Yoga falling in a benefic Tara from Navamsa Yoga are always auspicious and provide better results in the daily life of the native.
 We can select the best of them by comparing them with Rasi's position of these figures.

 How to read it with a Rasi chart is also a perplexing question.
 We can move in the following manner.